Any code you will need to complete all course exercises

 A Slide Show is an applet that presents a series of images you can flip through, either forward or backward.
 In this course, we will be using SlideShows to explain certain aspects of the Perl language.

-Many of the terms used in the course are defined in a pop-up glossary.
-The terms appear as italicized and underlined in the lesson text.
+Many of the terms used in the course are in a glossary.

 At regular intervals throughout the course, you will find exercises and multiple-choice quizzes.
 These learning checks will allow you to assess